liam-2112/recipe-site/README.md

 I give credit to https://github.com/Anka-S/hata-na-tata.
 I was inspired by their work and the layout was very similar to what i wanted to use myself.
 I have used their code as a template and changed bits to meet what i need.
 Some bits of code are still the same, But with future updates i plan to change the code to fit better with my project and the features.

+I have seen a good table style used in https://github.com/CrazyEggz/ci-fridge-pal/tree/main projects readme.MD.
+I have Implemented this into my readme so i give credit to this project for the table styling.

 I give credit to Code Institute for helping me through this journey and for giving me code i have used from the LMS Django walkthrough.
 Thank you to all the facilitators for being there to help too.

 I must also credit Mars Oakley and Guy Steele-Perkins from my WECA Boootcamp program for helping me to understand some issues such as merging.